raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_10.md

 ## Submitting your experiment

-If you tested your experiment program and everything went well, congratulations!
-You are ready to submit your experiment!
-All that remains to be done is to zip up your work and upload it to your (mentor's) Raspberry Pi account!
+If you tested your experiment program and everything went well, congratulations: you are ready to submit your experiment!
+All that remains to be done is to zip up your work and upload it to your (mentor's) Raspberry Pi account.

 It's easy to `zip` your work using a Terminal: